AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/sdk-utilities.md

 ## Important Note on Expiry

-- Asset Expiry : Assets uploaded to Adobe internal storage have an expiry of 24 hours.
-After this period, the asset will be automatically deleted from Adobe internal storage.
+- Asset Expiry : Assets uploaded to Adobe internal storage are transiently stored for 24 hours.

 - Pre-signed URI Expiry : The pre-signed URI provided for uploading or downloading the content has an expiry of 1 hour.
-Ensure that you use the URI within this timeframe to avoid expiration and potential access issues.

 See our public API Reference for assets [here](../../../apis/#tag/Assets).